Key facts

 Is MTS Logistics licensed and bonded as a freight broker?

 MTS Logistics, Inc. operates as a licensed freight broker.
 FMCSA MC# and DOT# are not confirmed in this profile — verify current broker authority status at li-public.fmcsa.dot.gov by searching 'MTS Logistics' before tendering a load.
-All licensed freight brokers are required to carry a $75,000 BMC-84 surety bond or trust fund.

 What types of freight does MTS Logistics move?